PostHog/posthog.com/contents/handbook/people/onboarding.md

 We've made dozens of software engineering hires so far at PostHog.
 This means we know a thing or two about onboarding engineers by now.
 We got it down to **four rules for successful onboarding of an engineer**:

-1. _On day one_: You got their development environment all set up and shipped something useful together – even if tiny!
-It feels great to hit the ground running.
+1. Ship something together on day one – even if tiny!
+It feels great to hit the ground running, with a development environment all ready to go.
-2. _By day two_: You've run at least one 1:1 learning session with the new teammate.
-Give them all the context they need to succeed.
-(And by the end of the onboarding, each team member should've run at least one such session.)
+2. Run 1:1 learning sessions with the new teammate and give them all the context they need to succeed.
+By the end of the onboarding, each team member present should've run at least one such session.
     <details>
       <summary>Looking for learning session ideas?</summary>
       <p>Here's a non-exhaustive list:</p>